JBEI/ice/README.txt

 Maven provides a convenient way to download dependencies and build packages.

 3.1.
-Install maven2 (via apt-get or download).
+Install maven2 (via 'apt-get install maven2' or download).
 3.2.
 ICE's pom.xml has all the dependencies defined.
 However, there
      are some libraries that are not in any public maven repositories, namely biojava and flex components.
 We have provided these in the